 Anyway, let’s get into it!

-The first thing you need to do is visit the official Bithumb website, which you can do by clicking here.
+The first thing you need to do is visit the official Bithumb website, which you can do here.

 Then, click on the Sign Up button.

 This is the part of the sign up process where you will need to provide some basic information.
-You will notice that unlike certain exchanges, Bithumb ask for a few more details, however they need to do this to make sure they do not break Korean regulations.
+You will notice that unlike certain exchanges, Bithumb asks for a few more details, however, they need to do this to make sure they do not break Korean regulations.

 You need to enter your email address and then click on Check Duplicate.
 You also need to tick the box so that they know you are NOT a robot!

 Next, you will need to enter your nationality.
 You also need to enter your cellphone number.
 It is important that you enter the correct number as you will need it to complete your registration.

 Once you have entered your cellphone number, click on SMS Request.
 A 6 digit code will then be sent to you, which you need to enter into the Cellphone verification number box.

 Next, you will need to enter your personal information.
 This includes your full name, date of birth and gender.
 You also need to enter your full home address.

 You will now need to create a strong password.
 It needs to be between 8 and 12 characters long and you need to re-enter it in the box below.
 You also need to choose a 4-digit pin number.
 Make sure it is something that nobody would be able to guess, such as 1234 or your birth date.